hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 1. Call the enableMarket action on the nftmarket contract.
 2. Call the setGroupBy action on the nft contract.

-These actions require active key authority, and can only be called by the Steem account that owns/created the NFT.
+These actions require active key authority, and can only be called by the Steem or Hive account that owns/created the NFT.
 The order in which you perform the actions is not important, but both of them must be done before any market orders can be placed.
 Market enablement is permanent, you CANNOT disable a market once it has been enabled.
 ### enableMarket:
 Enables a market by creating necessary database tables for the given symbol.
 * requires active key: yes

-* can be called by: Steem account that owns the NFT
+* can be called by: Steem or Hive account that owns the NFT

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)